Policies

 We have a supportive breastfeeding environment.

 Breast milk is the ideal source of nutrition for infants for at least the first year of life.
-Mothers are welcome to breastfeed and a secluded space will be provided, if required. |
+Mothers are welcome to breastfeed and a secluded space will be provided, if required.

-We can direct mothers to where they can access further breastfeeding support. |
+We can direct mothers to where they can access further breastfeeding support.

-1.34 Immunisation Statement
+1.34 Immunization Statement

 As a Healthy Early Years London setting we want to ensure that we promote the health and well- being of the whole setting community through encouraging parents/carers to immunise children and by providing consistent messages to children, parents/carers and staff.

-- · immunisations save lives
+- immunisations save lives

-- · it is important to make sure babies are protected as early as possible
+- it is important to make sure babies are protected as early as possible

-· Vaccines are quick, safe and extremely effective.
+- Vaccines are quick, safe and extremely effective.
 It is common for children to have some redness, a rash or swelling where the needle goes in, this should only last about a day

-- · The Measles, Mumps and Rubella (MMR) vaccine does not cause autism
+- The Measles, Mumps and Rubella (MMR) vaccine does not cause autism

 We also offer information and advice for parents and carers in preparing children for vaccination injections.

-We have a procedure in place for reporting an outbreak of infection |
+We have a procedure in place for reporting an outbreak of infection

-https://www.gov.uk/government/publications/health-protection-in-schools-and-other-childcare- facilities/chapter-4-what-to-do-if-you-suspect-an-outbreak-of-infection Childhood Immunisation Schedules – https://www.gov.uk/government/publications/the- complete-routine-immunisation-schedule |
+Childhood Immunization Schedules – https://www.gov.uk/government/publications/the- complete-routine-immunization-schedule

 Covid Vaccinations and Testing